SentinelOne API Configuration

 Enter the Management URL of your SentinelOne instance, your SentinelOne Username, and the API Token you created.

-- Check Allow Creation of New Assets to enable SentinelOne scans to create new assets in USM Anywhere.
+- Select the Allow Creation of New Assets checkbox to enable SentinelOne scans to create new assets in USM Anywhere.

-- Check Allow Merging of Existing Assets to enable USM Anywhere to run a match against the SentinelOne identification to merge the assets found with existing USM Anywhere assets.
+- Select the Allow Merging of Existing Assets checkbox to enable USM Anywhere to run a match against the SentinelOne identification to merge the assets found with existing USM Anywhere assets.

-- Check Include Rogue Assets to enable USM Anywhere to collect and detect assets without an installed agent.
+- Select the Include Rogue Assets checkbox to enable USM Anywhere to collect and detect assets without an installed agent.

 Important: If you want to create new assets, you need to select both options, Allow Creation of New Assets and Allow Merging of Existing Assets to prevent the duplication of assets.
 USM Anywhere won't create new assets if you only select one of the options.